- Alumni & Donors

 - Develop their managerial skills, with a focus on leadership, negotiation, crisis communication, decision-making and budgeting

 - Equip graduates with a multidimensional and panoramic vision of public affairs that embraces a plurality of values, ethics and cultural contexts.

 The MPA emphasizes interdisciplinary analytical tools and hands-on training workshops.
 It uses case studies and relies on the experience and the diversity of the student body.
 A high level of interaction is enabled by the small size of the class (the programme enrols 25 to 30 students per year).

-Students are also engaged in a policy lab exercise, which gives them the opportunity to collaborate with clients to co-develop and test solutions for public policy challenges in the field.
+Students are also engaged in a policy project, which gives them the opportunity to collaborate with clients to co-develop and test solutions for public policy challenges in the field.

 Structure and Curriculum

 - One-week orientation period in August to refresh students' quantitative skills, to introduce major policy issues which will be discussed throughout the year, and to launch their individual projects.